mrom-gh/coronavirus-data-analysis/README.md

 # Coronavirus Data Analysis

-Gets Cov-Sars-2 data from the ECDC API and visualizes them.
-Current plot: Germany, 29 October
+Current SARS-CoV-2 data are gathered from the ECDC API and visualized.
+Plot pictured in the screenshot: Germany, 29 October

 ![screenshot](2020-10-19_plot-DE.png?raw=true "plot")